 LeftSeal RightSeal

 PRINT | E-MAIL

-Rear Admiral List assumed the duties of the Assistant Commandant for Engineering and Logistics (CG-4) in April of 2021.
-As the Coast Guard's "Chief Engineer", she is responsible for all civil, aeronautical, naval, industrial engineering, including logistics for the service's 25,000 facilities, 2,100 cutters and boats and 200 aircraft.
-Leading a 5,600 plus workforce assigned across Coast Guard Headquarters, Aviation Logistics Center, Surface Force Logistics Center, Shore Infrastructure Logistics Center, and the Coast Guard Yard, she is responsible for developing, deploying and maintaining the resources necessary to sustain Service capabilities to meet operational requirements in support of the Coast Guard's five fundamental roles of Maritime Safety, Maritime Security, Maritime Mobility, National Defense, and Protection of Natural Resources, executing an annual budget of nearly $1 billion.
+Rear Admiral Amy Grable assumed the duties as the Assistant Commandant for Engineering and Logistics (CG-4) in June 2023.
+As the Coast Guard's "Chief Engineer", she is responsible for all civil, aeronautical, naval, and industrial engineering, including logistics for the service's 25,000 facilities, 2,100 cutters and boats, and 200 aircraft.
+Leading a 5,600-member workforce assigned across Coast Guard Headquarters, Aviation Logistics Center, Surface Force Logistics Center, Shore Infrastructure Logistics Center, and the Coast Guard Yard, she is responsible for developing, deploying, and maintaining resources necessary to sustain service capabilities and support the Coast Guard missions.

+LeftSeal RightSeal